kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.1733   Fire detector systems, general: EWIS.

-EWIS associated with any installed fire protection system, including those required by §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.854   Lavatory fire protection.|§25.854]] and 25.858, must be considered an integral part of the system in showing compliance with the applicable requirements for that system.
+EWIS associated with any installed fire protection system, including those required by [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.854   Lavatory fire protection.|§§25.854]] and 25.858, must be considered an integral part of the system in showing compliance with the applicable requirements for that system.

 ## Subpart I—Special Federal Aviation Regulations